sermonindex/sermondownloader2.0/README.md

 * Bro.
 Greg Gordon for constant support in testing and constant encouragement.
 * Bro.
 Llywan for APIs.
-* Yarusha Tishbi - my beloved wife for providing all moral support and bearing with me while I do not listen to her calls for breakfast/lunch/dinne! :)
+* Yarusha Tishbi - my beloved wife for providing all moral support and bearing with me while I do not listen to her calls for breakfast/lunch/dinne! :blush:
-* Krupa Tishbi - my beloved daughter for helping me with mathematical operations, obviously I dont know how to calculate the percentage.
+* Krupa Tishbi - my beloved daughter for helping me with mathematical operations, obviously I dont know how to calculate the percentage. :blush: